Negros Oriental: Economy

 With its vast fertile land resources, Negros Oriental's other major industry is agriculture.
 The primary crops are sugarcane, sweetcorn, coconut and rice.
 In the coastal areas, fishing is the main source of income.
 People are also involved in cattle ranches, fish ponds and rubber plantations, especially in Bayawan.
-There are also mineral deposits like gold, silver and copper found throughout the inner areas of the province.
+There are also mineral deposits like gold, silver, and copper found throughout the inner areas of the province.

 The province is already emerging as a major technological center in Visayas, with its growing business process outsourcing (BPO) that has started to penetrate the province's secondary cities and other technology-related industries.
 Vehicle assembly is a growing industry in Amlan.
-Construction of mass housing and subdivisions is very evident in the periphery of Dumaguete and is expected to spillover into the province's secondary cities and fast-growing towns.
+Construction of mass housing and subdivisions is very evident in the periphery of Dumaguete and is expected to spill over into the province's secondary cities and fast-growing towns.

 Other industries include water bottling and warehousing, as well as cold and dry storing.
-Retailing has penetrated other urban areas outside Dumaguete, with the entry of supermarkets and shopping malls in cities such as Bayawan, Tanjay and Bais.
+Retailing has penetrated other urban areas outside Dumaguete, with the entry of supermarkets and shopping malls in cities such as Bayawan, Tanjay, and Bais.
 The town of Bacong, which borders Dumaguete in the south, hosts many industrial plants geared for the local and export markets, which can bolster economic growth.
 Negros Oriental is also a notable tourist destination in the Visayas.

 Transportation

 Negros Oriental has a network of roads, including a national road that spans the circumference of Negros Island.
 National and provincial roads in the province total more than 900 kilometers, though only about half of these are paved.

-A large portion of residents do not own private vehicles, and are totally reliant on public transport.
+Many residents do not own private vehicles and rely solely on public transport.
 Buses and jeepneys link the cities and municipalities of the province.
-For short distances within a town, motorized tricycles (locally known as "pedicabs") are available.
-Moreover, motorcycles for hire locally called as habal-habal is the primary mode of transportation in the hinterlands or places wherein it can't be reached with other types of vehicles.
+For short distances within a town, motorized tricycles ("tricycles" for short) are available.
+Moreover, motorcycle taxis, known locally as habal-habal, are the primary mode of transportation in places that cannot be reached with other types of vehicles.

-Dumaguete Airport, located in Sibulan, is the province's only commercial airport.
+Sibulan Airport, located in Sibulan, is the province's only commercial airport.
 It is a domestic airport with multiple daily flights to and from Manila, served by Philippine Airlines and Cebu Pacific.
 The airport also serves flights to and from Cebu and Cagayan de Oro.
 Based on 2002 statistics, an average of 5,800 outgoing passengers and 5,700 incoming passengers pass through the airport every month.
-However, this airport is due for transfer to Bacong because of congestion in its current location and has been on proposal since 2014 and still pending final approval as of 2022.
-Yet in March 2021, upgrade works were made to the current Sibulan Airport which include pavement reconstruction, expansion of the terminal building from 1,152sqm. to 1,842sqm., and expansion of CAAP administrative buildings.
+In March 2021, upgrade works were made to the current Sibulan Airport which included pavement reconstruction, expansion of the terminal building, and expansion of CAAP administrative buildings.
+The airport is due for transfer to Bacong because of congestion in its current location and has been proposed since 2014 and is still pending final approval as of 2022.

-The primary seaport of the province is located in Dumaguete.
+The primary seaport of the province is the Port of Dumaguete.
 Additionally, there are five other seaports in the province classified as tertiary.